 April 24, 2020

-A Mayo Clinic Proceedings publication on April 7 (3) discussed the mechanism of QTc prolongation by chloroquine and hydroxychloroquine and provided guidance on monitoring for and avoiding this potentially lethal complication.
-The paper details the pharmacology of chloroquine and hydroxychloroquine, pointing out that both drugs block KCNH2-encoded HERG/Kv11.1 potassium channel, which can prolong the QTc interval, increasing the risk of dangerous arrhythmias (eg, torsades de pointes) and sudden cardiac death.
-The authors list risk factors and recommend screening for these before treatment, correcting modifiable risk factors, and monitoring for QTc prolongation during treatment.
+A Mayo Clinic Proceedings publication (3) on April 7 discussed the heart complications caused by chloroquine and hydroxychloroquine and provided guidance for doctors on monitoring for and avoiding this potentially lethal complication.
+The authors list risk factors for this complication and recommend screening for these factors before treatment, correcting risk factors that can be modified, and monitoring the patient’s heart during treatment.

-A study at the New York University School of Medicine (4) looked at the change in the QT interval in 84 adult patients with SARS-CoV-2 infection treated with hydroxychloroquine + azithromycin.
-In 30% of patients, QTc increased by > 40ms.
-In 11% of patients, QTc increased to > 500 ms, representing high risk for arrhythmia.
+A study at the New York University School of Medicine (4) looked at changes in the heart in 84 adult patients with SARS-CoV-2 infection treated with hydroxychloroquine plus azithromycin.
+In 11% of patients, significant heart changes occurred, representing a high risk for abnormal heart rhythms (arrhythmias).

-In Brazil, a blinded, randomized clinical trial (5) of high- and low-dose chloroquine (given with ceftriaxone and azithromycin) in people hospitalized for COVID-19 was halted early after only 81 patients were enrolled when investigators found more deaths in the group getting the higher of the two doses.
+In Brazil, a blinded, randomized clinical trial (5) of high- and low-dose chloroquine (given with ceftriaxone and azithromycin) in people hospitalized for COVID-19 was halted early after only 81 patients were enrolled when investigators found more deaths in the group getting the higher of the two doses of chloroquine.